 Located on the River Clyde in Scotland's western Lowlands, Glasgow is a city that is known for its unique architecture and cultural background.
-It is the third largest city in the UK, after London and Birmingham and probably the largest city in Scotland.
+It is the third-largest city in the UK, after London and Birmingham and probably the largest city in Scotland.
 The Scottish population inside Glasgow alone amounts to 40% or more of the overall Scottish population.
 Glasgow is a historical city with various architectural highlights.
+You'll enjoy this marvellous architecture when you choose from the variety of student homes that the city offers.
 It is generally known for its 19th century Victorian buildings including; Crookston Castle, Glasgow Cathedral and more.

 Because of its diversity and cultural importance, Glasgow is a famous destination for international students.
 It has a lot of highly-regarded universities.
 The Glasgow School of Art is one of these schools.
 It is a well-known school for its unique contribution to the field of visual creations (Game Design, 3D modelling, fashion design etc.).
 Other internationally recognized universities include; the University of Strathclyde and The University of Glasgow.

 Glasgow is famous for culture and entertainment, boasting many museums, galleries, modern shopping complexes, movie theatres, pubs, discos and everything else a modern city should have.

 Glasgow’s student attractions are of great popularity.
 They can enjoy a quick visit to the Kelvingrove Museum, where they sometimes offer free tours.
 Glasgow science centre is another student attraction that is highly suitable for science major students.
 Some of the other attractions include; Glasgow Film Theatre, Riverside Museum, and The Mitchell Library.